-- Combine the cake flour, dry milk, baking powder, and ammonia bicarbonate in a separate bowl.
+- Combine the cake flour, dry milk, salt, baking powder, and ammonia bicarbonate in a separate bowl.
 Sift all the dry ingredients and transfer to wet mixture.

 - Mix the dry ingredients with the wet mixture until fully incorporated.
 The final mixture is of cookie dough consistency.

 - Transfer the pineapple crust dough onto a plastic wrap.
 Wrap the dough and shape it into a log.
 Chill in a fridge for at least 1 hour and only take out when ready to use.
 You can make this pineapple dough 1 day in advance.